Far East | ATLAS of Plucked Instruments |

 topshur

-/ khomys (USSR) This is another tobshuur or as it is called in USSR : topshur or khomys.
+/ khomys (Russian Federation) This is another tobshuur or as it is called in the Russian Federation : topshur or khomys.
 It looks more like the traditional tobshuur, as it has a skin front.
 So it also looks like the Tuva bowed-lute igli.
 The body of the topshur is carved from a solid block of wood in a smooth oval shape, and a small round soundhole in middle of the the back.
 The leather skin is not glued, but stretched by means of many pieces of (nylon) rope all around the back of the wooden body.
-In the skin are 3 small decoration holes.
+In the skin are three small decoration holes.
 The neck and (square) peghead are made from a separate piece of wood.
 All the wood is painted dark brown.
 The topshur has two nylon (guitar) strings, which are tuned by a round wooden peg on each side of the (open on the back) pegbox.
 The strings go passed a plastic nut through small holes to the back.
 At the other end they run over a rather big loose wooden bridge to a small wooden pin at the end of the body.
-The neck is not rounded, but 5-sided and slightly raised above the skin; it has no fret board.
+The neck is not rounded, but five-sided and slightly raised above the skin; it has no fret board.
 The frets are in western scale, and are made of wound nylon, but in one long binding, so all frets are joined.
 The topshur is strummed with the right finger and often only the first string is fingered.
 It is mainly used to accompany singing.

 |